Idaho’s bipartisan redistricting commission approves new legislative, congressional maps

-Idaho’s redistricting commission approved legislative map L03 on Nov.
-10. This section of the map shows much of the Treasure Valley.
+Idaho’s redistricting commission approved new legislative and congressional boundaries in 2021.
+This section of the legislative map shows much of the Treasure Valley.
 (Courtesy of Idaho Commission For Reapportionment)

 Idaho’s bipartisan redistricting commission approved a new congressional map and a new legislative map Friday afternoon at the Idaho Statehouse, wrapping up a significant chunk of the group’s work ahead of the Nov.
 30 deadline.